xusky69/WFRP-API/README.md

 python manage.py runserver
 ```

+## Setting up docker environment

 ## Some useful information:
 - main app is wfrp
 - url filtering is setup inside ViewSets using django-filters

+## Environment variables

+## F.A.Q.

+## About this project

+This project arose out of the need to provide our dungeon master an easy way to manage our WFRP campaign.

+It eventually morphed into a native-like PWA that can be used by any party of adventurers who might want to simplify their adventures on the